rustshop/flakebox/docs/building-new-project.md

 the library output it exposes for the current `system`.
 `flakebox.lib.${system} { }` is a function call, where
 `{ }` are the arguments (empty set, defaults).

+This is where you can enable/disable/configure various features of flakebox.
+A list of config options can be found [here](./nixos-options.md)

 The next binding is: